DeforaOS/Mailer/README.md

 Manual pages for each of the executables installed are available in the `doc` folder.
-They are written in the DocBook-XML format, and need libxslt and DocBook-XSL to be installed to be converted to either HTML or man file format.
+They are written in the DocBook-XML format, and need libxslt and DocBook-XSL to be installed for conversion to the HTML or man file format.

 Likewise, the API reference for libMailer (accounts and plug-ins) is available in the `doc/gtkdoc` folder, and is generated using gtk-doc.